-Breach of Warranty Claims Based on Defective Consumer Products
+Breach of Warranty Legal Claims Based on Defective Consumer Products

 Any time a business sells a product or provides a service to the public, it makes certain promises, known as warranties, regarding the quality of those goods and services.
 Manufacturers and sellers often include written warranties with their products, known as “express” warranties.
 Whether a product or service comes with an express warranty or not, the law also provides “implied” warranties to protect consumers against deceptive sales practices and defective products.
 If a merchant breaches a warranty, consumers may enforce their rights under state and federal law, including both common law and statutory claims.

 A merchant creates an express warranty by making a specific guarantee regarding the quality of its goods or services.
 For example, an appliance manufacturer might guarantee that a refrigerator model is free of defects for a period of one year from the date of purchase.
 If a refrigerator ceases to function during that one-year period because of a design or manufacturing defect, as opposed to damage caused by the consumer, the manufacturer is obligated to provide whatever remedy was specified in the warranty, such as replacement of the unit.

 Other express warranties for a refrigerator might include a guarantee by the distributor or seller that the unit will be delivered to the consumer free from damage, or a guarantee by an appliance repair company that the repairs it performs will last a specified period of time.
 Merchants are not necessarily required to provide express warranties, but it is generally considered a good business practice.

 How Are Express Warranties Formed?

 Express warranties might be conveyed orally or appear in print, such as a sales contract, packaging, or advertisements.